Guid75/battleship/README.md

 # battleship

-A little web battleship game
+A(nother) battleship game made in Elm